Knowledge

 • Mechanisms that make knowledge capture easy.
 This might be an easy way of taking a documented resolution from an incident ticket, ideally with a single click, importing a document, or adding a video, supplementary text and metadata.
 ITSM tools increasingly use machine learning and NLU capabilities to capture knowledge from other sources.

 • Offering multiple ways for people to find and access knowledge.
-This Offering multiple ways for people to find and access knowledge.
-This IT personnel, employees and /customers.
-It’s also essential hat the shared knowledge is created to match the language, expertise, and needs of the knowledge seekers across different groups and delivery models.
+This includes IT personnel, employees, and customers.
+It’s also essential that the shared knowledge is created to match the language, expertise, and needs of the knowledge seekers across different groups and delivery models.

 • The ease of creation for agents and other staff to request, create and update articles as part of their daily activities.
 For example, the ITSM tool might offer templates for knowledge capture related to different use cases that help the knowledge-article author write great drafts and then get back to work.